Sparkling Sangria is a refreshing drink, perfect for starting your New Year’s Eve celebrations with a group of friends.

 - 1 bottle Sparkling wine or Champagne

-- Put the cranberries in a medium sized bowl and cover with hot tap water to defrost them.
+- Put the raspberries, blackberries, strawberries, blueberries in a medium sized bowl and cover with hot tap water to defrost them.

 - Once defrosted, drain them and then chop them up.